ipfs/community/contribution-guidelines.md

 If you don't get a response to a pull request within a few days, feel free to mention it in the #ipfs IRC channel.
 We may be able to get to it faster.

 We're also trying very hard to keep IPFS focused.
 This means that we might decide against incorporating a new feature.
-However, there might be a Signway to implement that feature on top of (or below) IPFS.
+However, there might be a way to implement that feature on top of (or below) IPFS.

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.